trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

    };
    ```

-   The view call signature is different :
+   The view call signature is different:

    - It returns an optional bytes.
    - Calling **getView** generic view exposed by the proxy.